datoviz/datoviz/docs/tutorials/quickstart.md

 pos = nr.randn(N, 3)
 ```

 Note that **positions always have three dimensions** in Datoviz.
-When using 2D plotting, we can set the third component to zero.
+When using 2D plotting, we set the third component to zero.

 Datoviz uses the standard OpenGL 3D coordinate system: